-Attachment VI Residential HCBS Setting Characteristics Trends in Florida
+Attachment VIII Residential HCBS Setting Characteristics Trends in Florida

+HCBS Waiver Type Residential HCBS Setting Type Number of providers validated iBudget Group Homes 355 LTC Assisted Living Facilities/ Adult Family Care Homes 341 Total Residential Settings 696 Compliance by Standard - Standard Number of Settings Compliant Setting ally, or effectively, isolate individuals from the surrounding not receiving Medicaid HCB services.
+656 1.2 The setting's common areas I 680 1.3 The setting is traversable by t require supports. he individuals it serves; it meets the needs of individuals who 629 1.4 Visitors are not restricted from receive visitors. n entering the setting, and there is a private meeting room to 657 1.5 There are no areas within the an escort. setting that the Individual cannot enter without permission or 610 1.6 Individuals have access to sta andard household amenities/appliances.
+591 Room/Privacy · · 2.1 Individuals have a choice of p rivate/semi-private room and choice of roommate if applicable.
+520 2.2 The individuals' living quarters s are home-like.
+684 2.3 Individuals have privacy in the eir living quarters.
+491 e policy for staff access to individual rooms.
+463 ent is not available when the Individual moves in, the Individual when their first choice becomes available.
+497 2.6 Individuals are able to make/s convenience.
+686 2.7 Individuals know how to file a 624 2.8 Restrictions are identified, do preferences.
+485 Meals 3.1 Individuals are not required to 680 3.2 Individuals are afforded dignit y and respect during meal times.
+653

+3.3 Individuals have access to snacks and are allowed to make their own snacks; there is an area Individuals can use to keep their own food and prepare snacks.
+643 Activities/Community Integration 4.1 Individuals have access to newspapers, radio, computers, television, and/or the internet.
+669 4.2 Transportation is provided, or arranged, by the setting to community activities.
+511 Respect/Rights/Choice 5.1 Individual choices are accommodated.
+613 5.2 Individuals, or their delegate, are an active participant in the development of, and updates 459 to, the person-centered plan.
+Other 6.1.
+Modifications to HCB Characteristics are addressed and documented.
+514 6.2.
+The setting has a legally enforceable lease, residency agreement, or other form of written agreement for each individual.
+439

+Non-Resi Attachment IX dential HCBS Setting Characteristics T rends in Florida

 HCBS Waiver Type Residential HCBS Setting Type Number of providers validated

-iBudget Group Homes 355
+iBudget Adult Day Training 136

-LTC Assisted Living Facilities/ Adult Family Care Homes 341
+LTC Adult Day Care Center 182

-Total Residential Settings 696
+318

 Compliance by Standard

-Standard Number of Settings Compliant
+Standard • • Number of Settings Compliant

-Setting

-1.1 The setting does not intention ally, or effectively, isolate individuals from the surrounding 656
+Community Integration

+1.1 Setting's common areas are accessible 249

+1.2 Setting is among community resources 307

-not receiving Medicaid HCB services.
+Individuals not receiving Medicaid HCBS.

-1.2 The setting's common areas h 680

-he individuals it serves; it meets the needs of individuals who 629

-require supports.

-1.4 Visitors are not restricted from n entering the setting, and there is a private meeting room to 657

-receive visitors.

-1.5 There are no areas within the setting that the Individual cannot enter without permission or 610

-an escort.

-1.6 Individuals have access to sta andard household amenities/appliances.
-591

-Room/Privacy

-rivate/semi-private room and choice of roommate if applicable.
-520

-2.2 The individuals' living quarters s are home-like.
-684

-2.3 Individuals have privacy in the eir living quarters.
-491

-e policy for staff access to individual rooms.
-463

-ent is not available when the Individual moves in, the Individual 497

-is given the opportunity to change when their first choice becomes available.

-end private telephone calls/text/emails at their preference and 686

-convenience.
+Respect/Rights/Choice

+2.1 Individuals are part of the person-center 195

+2.2 Individual choices are accommodated 295

+2.3 Setting promotes an individual's rights coercion and restraint.
+300

-2.7 Individuals know how to file a 624
+2.4 Individuals know how to file an anonym 240

-cumented and based on the Individual's needs and 485
+2.5 Restrictions are identified, documented 200

 preferences.

-Meals

-3.1 Individuals are not required to 680

-3.2 Individuals are afforded dignit 653

-acks and are allowed to make their own snacks; there is an 643

-their own food and prepare snacks.

-Activities/Community Integration

-4.1 Individuals have access to ne wspapers, radio, computers, television, and/or the internet.
-669

-4.2 Transportation is provided, or arranged, by the setting to community activities.
-511

-Respect/Rights/Choice

-5.1 Individual choices are accommodated.
-613

-5.2 Individuals, or their delegate, are an active participant in the development of, and updates 459

-to, the person-centered plan.

-Other

-6.1.
-Modifications to HCB Characteristics are addressed and documented.
-514

-6.2.
-The setting has a legally enforceable lease, residency agreement, or other form of written 439

-agreement for each individual.

-Non-Reside Attachment VII ential HCBS Setting Characteristics Tr ends in Florida HCBS Waiver Type Number of providers validated iBudget Residential HCBS Setting Type Adult Day Training 136 LTC Adult Day Care Center 182 Total Non-Residential Setting Validated 318 Compliance by Standard Standard Number of Settings Compliant Community Integration 1.1 Setting's common areas are accessible a nd traversable.
-249 1.2 Setting is among community resources a Individuals not receiving Medicaid HCBS. ccessible to the same degree of access as 307 Respect/Rights/Choice 2.1 Individuals are part of the person-centered d planning process.
-195 2.2 Individual choices are accommodated 295 2.3 Setting promotes an individual's rights of coercion and restraint. privacy, dignity, and respect, and freedom from 300 2.4 Individuals know how to file an anonymou us complaint.
-240 2.5 Restrictions are identified, documented a nd based on the Individual's needs and 200 preferences.
-Employment 3.1 Setting assists individuals who wish to ga appropriate resource(s).
-271 3.2 Setting provides transportation or helps in ndividuals to access transportation.
-301
+Employment

+3.1 Setting assists individuals who wish to 271

+appropriate resource(s).

+3.2 Setting provides transportation or helps 301